-Twice a year in Loudonville, Ohio you can experience the Great Mohican Pow Wow.
+Twice a year in Loudonville, Ohio you can experience the Great Mohican Pow-Wow.
 Every July and September the Mohican Reservation Campground sponsors the Pow Wow and opens it up to the public.
 It is a great opportunity to experience and appreciate Native American heritage and culture.
-A Pow Wow is traditionally a time when the Native American people join together in singing, dancing, visiting, renewing old friendships and making new ones.
-Not much has changed, but here are a few tips on what to expect if you decide to venture to the Great Mohican Pow Wow.
+A Pow-Wow is traditionally a time when the Native American people join together in singing, dancing, visiting, renewing old friendships and making new ones.
+Not much has changed, but here are a few tips on what to expect if you decide to venture to the Great Mohican Pow-Wow.

 Check the Weather

 Open your trusted weather app and see what the forecast has in store before you step foot out of the house.
 If it is going to be over 90 degrees I would recommend taking some precautions.
 The sun bakes you like pemmican roasting over a slow fire.
 There is literally zero shade, with the exception of one big tent.
-The big tent is utilized for demonstrations and morning welcome, but does have plenty of seating if you need a respite from the direct heat.
+The big tent is utilized for demonstrations and morning welcome but does have plenty of seating if you need a respite from the direct heat.
 For the record nothing here is air-conditioned.
 I would recommend bringing a fan, umbrella, water, a hat and plenty of sunscreen.

 If you are traveling with small children I would not recommend going in the heat.
 Taking our little one was not one of our best moves and we ended up having to the leave earlier than planned.
 The heat exhausted her and we were not about to deal with heat stroke.

-Parking for this event is located on the camp grounds.
-When you enter the RV Park the Pow Wow can be seen in the distance.
+Parking for this event is located on the campgrounds.
+When you enter the RV Park the Pow-Wow can be seen in the distance.
 You will drive past people camping to get to the parking area.
 They will have you park on the grass, those with disabilities or unable to walk long distances can be dropped off at the entrance.
 There is not a shuttle that can take you back and forth from your car, you be prepared to walk.
 Parking is free.

 The Grand Entry

 If you only have a few hours to visit ensure that you arrive about a half hour before the Grand Entry.
-This is one of the most spectacular sites of the entire Pow Wow.
+This is one of the most spectacular sites of the entire Pow-Wow.
 Flags are carried throughout the dance ring followed by tribal chiefs, princesses and elders and other important guests.
-The dancers follow forming a phenomenal parade that is truly a site to behold.
+The dancers follow forming a phenomenal parade that is truly a sight to behold.
 There is a drum roll before the Grand Entry that is a unique experience and showcases some truly talented individuals.

 This is what you came to see.
 Immediately following the Grand Entry the dance competitions ensues.
 Dancers take to the ring dressed in traditional garb to compete.
 The attire worn is exactly what you envision and the dancing will leave you dazzled.
 It is even more impressive to see folks compete in full garb during 95 degree heat.